click on images to view them larger size

 Formalities and prerequisites to become a legal resident in Uruguay are quite easy to fulfil.

 Needed are birth certificates, dto of marital status, police record, all issued in your home country, translated, legalised by a Uruguayan consulate in your home country.

-Additionally proof of income is required (I believe, by now equalling some US$1000/month)
+Additionally proof of income is required.

 There are English speaking service providers (search for “immigration service” in the web) to assist you.
 These providers often supply easy solutions for the income proof as well.